0x76agabond/chimera-architecture/README.md

 - AI knows the theoretical structure better than a typical senior.
 - AI is **consistent**, unbiased, and follows rules without ego.
 - AI can correct misuse of layers and maintain structural purity.
-- AI can train juniors by “fighting” them all day until the logic makes sense.
+- AI can help onboard new team member by “fighting” them all day until the logic makes sense.
 - AI can generate boilerplate and enforce boundaries reliably.

 As a result, `Chimera Architecture` becomes a **repeatable ecosystem** where:

-- senior developers set direction,
+- Senior developers set direction,
-- juniors learn faster through consistent patterns,
+- Juniors learn faster through consistent patterns
-- and AI acts as a tireless reviewer, coach, and collaborator.
+- AI acts as a tireless reviewer, coach, and collaborator.

 Humans and AI can iterate, refine, and expand the system with clarity.

 ---